 During 2007, the Company was successful in a bid for the government owned Matehuapil mineral concession that adjoins the Santa Isabela property.
-In December 2007, the Company entered into an option agreement with Apex Silver Mines Limited ("Apex") whereby Apex can acquire a 60% interest in the Matehuapil mineral concession by making payments of Mexican peso \$3,312,000 by July 10, 2009, being 60% of the purchase payments (received), and spending US\$2.6 million on exploration by December 1, 2013.
-Apex emerged from Chapter 11 of the Bankruptcy Code as Golden Minerals Company ("Golden Minerals").
+The Company subsequently entered into an agreement with now Golden Minerals Company ("Golden Minerals"), formerly Apex Silver Mines Limited, to earn a 60% interest.
+Golden Minerals must incur exploration expenditures of US\$2,600,000 by December 1, 2013 and make cash payments of Mexican pesos \$3,312,000 by July 10, 2009 (received).
 In 2010 Golden Minerals completed a preliminary diamond drilling program on the project.
 No significant assays were intersected.
+On April 8, 2013, the Company received notice from Golden Minerals of their intention to terminate the agreement subject to meeting all the termination conditions.
+The Company will review final reports from Gold Minerals and decide the appropriate action for this property.